 6. Monogamous Marriage

-Monogamous marriages are often rooted in cultural and religious beliefs, emphasizing the sanctity of the union and the importance of family stability.
-Such marriages provide a sense of security, trust, and emotional intimacy that allows couples to build a strong foundation and face life’s challenges together, making it one of the enduring and cherished forms of marital relationships.
-It’s one of the oldest types of marriage.
+Monogamous marriages have their basis in religion and culture, where the sanctity of the relationship is prioritized and family stability, as well as the sense of security and trust and emotional closeness that it brings, is prioritized.
+Such a marriage gives a sense of belonging, togetherness and confidencethat enables couples to establish a solid foundation and navigate life together, hence it is one of the timeless and valued forms of marital relationships.
+It is one of the oldest forms of marriage.

 7. Same-Sex Marriage

-Same-sex couples across all cultures can now partake in the same marital rights and privileges as opposite-sex spouses, including obtaining expected tax benefits, house ownership, having children through assisted reproduction techniques or surrogacy services, and entering into medical decisions on behalf of one’s partner–to name just a few examples.
+Same-sex couples from all societies are now able to enjoy the same marriage rights and privileges as opposite-sex spouses such as receiving anticipated tax advantages, homeownership, obtaining children with assisted reproduction methods or surrogacy services and entering into medical choices in behalf of one’s partner to cite a few to mention.

 8. Parenting Marriage